 Both forms ― P11D and P11D(b) ― have to be submitted to HMRC by 6 July following the end of the tax year that they cover, along with a copy of the P11D, or details of the information contained on the P11D, to employees.

-The value to be reported is usually the cost to the employer in providing the
+The value to be reported is usually the cost to the employer in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.